 When storms or grid failures strike, a backup generator can keep your household running.
 Yet many homeowners underestimate how quickly these machines burn through fuel.
 By entering your generator size, anticipated load, daily runtime, and the manufacturer’s fuel efficiency rating, this calculator estimates daily consumption so you can store enough fuel to ride out emergencies.
 Proper planning prevents unexpected shortages and helps you budget for longer outages.

-The generator’s power output is multiplied by the load factor, expressed as a decimal, to find the actual power draw.
-We then multiply by runtime to find total energy produced.
-Finally, we apply the generator’s fuel rate to convert energy output into liters of fuel burned.
+The generator’s power output is multiplied by the load percentage to find the actual power draw.
+We then multiply by runtime to calculate the energy produced.
+Finally, we apply the generator’s fuel rate to convert energy into liters burned.
 In MathML form the calculation is:

 Fuel usage forecasts are especially valuable for households in rural areas where deliveries may be delayed.
 Knowing the minimum number of gallons or liters to stockpile allows you to prepare before severe weather seasons and reduces last-minute rushes when supplies might be scarce.